Breakster/recepten/Recepten/rijst met spinazie.markdown

+---
-# Ispanakli Pilav - Rice with Spinach
+title: Ispanakli Pilav - Rice with Spinach
+---

 Serves 4
 Rice dishes feature in a big way in miniatures depicting the feasts and banquets of the Turkish Ottoman Sultans, and one researcher found mentions of 100 in the archives of Topkapi in Istanbul.
 Yogurt makes a good accompaniment to this simple and delightful one.